microsoft/verona/src/parser/parser-notes.md

   member functions on the receiver must have the same name must have a compatible arity, accounting for default parameter values

-## Lookup

-looking up A (no ::)
-  find all visible A

-looking up A::B
-  find closest visible A
-  find all possible B in A
-    can be more than one if A is an alias of an intersection type

-looking up A::B::C
-  find all possible B
-  in each B, find all possible C

-is finding more than one result in an intersection ever ok?